Start Date

 You will gain experience and evidence of meeting the skills and behaviours of the Standards within your work practice.
 You will be expected to keep a reflective journal and also meet the requirmeents of 20% off the job training as per guidelines.
 This may include some study during your working hours e.g shadowing, being mentored or training that meets outcomes from standards.

-You can seek position at a Higher Band within the NHS, Care homes or community.
+You can seek position at a Higher Band within the NHS, Nursing homes or community.

 Please contact the Apprenticeship team on 01202 205500